CARE AND SAFETY AT FIB BENICASSIM

 At our Info Points you can find help for any questions or situations that arise during your stay at the Festival.

 Don’t hesitate to come to us, we are there to help you.

-This year at FIB, as part of our continued commitment to eradicate all types of gender violence and sexist behaviour, we are introducing “Violet Points” in the arena and Campfest.
+As part of our continued commitment to eradicate all types of gender violence and sexist behaviour, we are introducing “Violet Points” in the arena and Campfest.